woltapp/mitmproxy-mock/README.md

 Note that response handlers can have a top-level `replace`, i.e., not nested inside `modify`, which is different in that it replaces the response entirely.

+##### Replace Using Lambda Function Output

+The `modify` `replace_lambda` can be of the following formats:

+* a string treated as a lambda function, which the content is passed to as an argument
+* a dictionary: the response content is interpreted as a dictionary, and merged with the output from `replace_lambda` lambda functions (represented as strings) non-recursively such that any colliding keys are taken from the output of lambda functions from `replace_lambda` with the corresponding keys from response content (if any) passed as arguments
+* an array with two strings as elements: the first string is treated as a regular expression, and all occurrences of it in the content are passed as an argument to the second string, which is treated as a lambda function

+The regular expression substitution strings of the last case may contain group references, e.g., `[ "\\bb(a[rz])", "lambda m: 'B' + m.group(1)" ]` would uppercase the `b` in both `bar` and `baz`, but not in `bat`.

 ##### Delete